I. Outlook

 Analysis

-After stabilizing at $1,560, ETH has not yet effectively broken through the short-term key resistance at $1,630, but as the fundamentals gradually improve, a slow upward trend is highly likely.
-This week, users can directly focus on the strong resistance at $1,690.
-If it breaks through, it will directly look towards the secondary resistance at $1,750 (the lower boundary of the green consolidation zone), which may be a recent area that bulls find difficult to surpass.
+After stabilizing at $1,560, ETH has not yet effectively broken through the short-term key resistance at $1,630.
+However, as the fundamentals gradually improve, a slow upward trend is likely.
+This week, users can directly focus on the strong resistance at $1,690, and if it breaks, they can look towards the secondary resistance at $1,750 (the lower boundary of the green consolidation zone), which may be a recent area that bulls find difficult to surpass.

-As for support, attention can be temporarily focused on the vicinity of $1,560.
-If it does not break below this point, the outlook remains bullish; if it breaks, it indicates that the bottoming trend continues.
+As for support, attention can be paid to the vicinity of $1,560; as long as it does not break below this level, the outlook remains bullish.
+A break below would indicate a continuation of the downward trend.

 1.3.
 Fear & Greed Index